New US sanctions target workarounds that let Russia get Western tech for war

 Including the latest sanctions, the State Department says the U.S. has targeted almost 3,000 businesses and people since Russia invaded Ukraine in February 2022.

 “The United States and its allies and partners are united in supporting Ukraine in the face of Russia’s unprovoked, unjustified and illegal war.
-We will stand with Ukraine for as long as it takes,” U.S. Secretary of State Anthony Blinken said in a statement.
+We will stand with Ukraine for as long as it takes,” U.S. Secretary of State Antony Blinken said in a statement.

 The State Department also sanctioned a Russian citizen for being associated with the Wagner mercenary group and for facilitating shipping of weapons from North Korea to Russia.

-Note: This story has been corrected to show that Secretary of State Antony Blinken’s first name was misspelled.